Mário Jardel: Newcastle Jets

 On 14 August 2007, Australian A-League side Newcastle United Jets officially announced at a press conference in Newcastle they had signed Jardel on a one-year contract as their marquee player.
 Jardel was rumoured to join the club for weeks before the official announcement was made.
 He arrived in Australia on 12 August 2007 and traveled to Newcastle on 13 August.

 Jardel worked hard on his fitness before arriving in Newcastle.
 He was unable to play for the Jets in the first three rounds as he was in Australia on a tourist visa.
 He eventually had his sport visa approved before the start of Round 4.
-He made his debut as a substitute in the 70th minute at EnergyAustralia Stadium against Adelaide United in Round 4.
+He made his debut as a substitute in the 70th minute at the EnergyAustralia Stadium against Adelaide United in Round 4.
 Newcastle won the match 1–0 with a strike from Mark Bridge in the 81st minute.

 After joining the Jets, Jardel saw little game time, usually making an appearance as a late substitute.
 The owner of Newcastle Jets, Con Constantine, who brought Jardel to Newcastle, expressed his desire for Jardel to stay on the field for longer.
 However, Newcastle head coach Gary van Egmond was reluctant to give the Brazilian a larger role.

 On 3 November 2007, Jardel played nearly 20 minutes against Sydney FC.
 He showed some positive signs, nearly equalising for Newcastle with a trademark header from a Joel Griffiths corner kick.
 Sydney goalkeeper Clint Bolton saved the initial header before Jardel's follow-up was cleared off the line.

 However, after showing glimpses of class, manager van Egmond perceived Jardel to be surplus to requirements and was told he could leave the club halfway through the season.
 He was reportedly being paid $3,000 per week by club owner Con Constantine.
 He left the club on 24 January 2008 to be with his sick mother in Brazil.
 The Jets went on to win the 2008 A-League Grand Final.

 Brazil lower divisions (2008–10)

 On 29 June 2008, Jardel joined Campeonato Brasileiro Série B club Criciúma.
 He scored four goals in the Brazilian Serie B season 2008.
 Unfortunately for Jardel his club, was relegated from Serie B; finishing 18th with 41 points from 38 games.

 Jardel joined to Ferroviário on 4 February 2009.
 On 11 March 2009, Jardel made his Ferroviário debut with a very classy goal, a reminder of his past years of glory as one of the best finishers ever to play on the Portuguese Liga.
 In August 2009 he signed a 6-month contract with América de Fortaleza, but released on 30 October 2009.

-On 20 January 2010, Jardel signed a contract until the end of 2010 Campeonato Piauiense with Esporte Clube Flamengo.
+On 20 January 2010, Jardel signed a contract until the end of 2010 Campeonato Piauiense with Flamengo.
 He became a free agent on 10 June 2010.